dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      external stream.
 It returns an error if applied to an input only stream.
-If clear-contents? is ``#t`` (the default for cases where the argument is defined), this function sets the size of the stream to zero, and the position to the stream’s start.
+If clear-contents? is ``#t`` (the default for cases where the argument is defined), this function sets the size of the stream to zero, and the position to the stream's start.
 Thus the next call to ``stream-contents`` will return only the elements written after the previous call to ``stream-contents``.